alwinb/reurl/README.md

 #### url.username

-A getter that returns the username of `url` as a string, or `null` if the URL has no authority or no credentials.
+A getter that returns the username of `url` as a string, or `null` if the URL has no authority or credentials.

 	new ReUrl ('http://joe@localhost').username
 	// => 'joe'